r3dxpl0it/Algorithm-Implementation-Prototyping-and-Samples/README.md

 > #### Note
 >I may have Partially Used other Projects, Tutorials, Medium Notes or StackoverFlow Q&A for
 >writing this codes so the honor of this repo is to every great person that have steped into researching
->and Developing in any area, in any part of the world.
+>and Developing in this area, in any part of the world.
 ---
 ##### Problem ?
 Question ?
 Coffee ?
 ###### return_root@protonmail.com